Skip to Main Content

 • Visit our LinkedIn Learning guide for more details

-• Realistic Simulations: hands-on, real world simulations of the software applications testing in certification exams, including timed practice exams to help learners prepare for the actual exam environment.
+• Hands-on, real world simulations of the software you're learning, including timed practice exams to help you prepare for the actual exam environment.

-• Detailed Feedback: GMetrix gives learners feedback and performance analytics, highlighting areas for improvement to focus efforts.
+• Detailed Feedback: Gives learners feedback and performance, highlighting areas for improvement to focus efforts.

 • Visit our GMetrix guide for more details.

-• Microsoft LEARN provides up-to-date information and hands-on training materials for individuals and organizations looking to learn or enhance their skills and knowledge of Microsoft technologies.
+• Microsoft LEARN provides up-to-date information and hands-on training materials for people looking to learn or enhance their skills in Microsoft technologies.

-• The platform offers a wide range of free, self-paced courses, documentation, and tutorials, available to keep up-to-date with ever-changing products.
+• Offers a wide range of free, self-paced courses, documentation, and tutorials, available to keep up-to-date with ever-changing products.

 • Visit our Microsoft LEARN guide for more details.

-• Utilize LinkedIn Learning, GMetrix, Cisco Netowrking Academy, and Microsoft LEARN to prepare.
+• Use LinkedIn Learning, GMetrix, Cisco Networking Academy, and Microsoft LEARN to prepare.

-• Program requires a score of 80% or higher on a practice test or proof of completion and a passing grade in an applicable course.
+• Score 80% or higher on a practice test or (of show passing classroom grade)